How to Write a Love Letter That Actually Hits Different

 What should a love letter include?

-A specific memory, a clear statement of why your partner matters to you, and a personal closing.
+A specific memory or observation, a clear statement of why that moment matters to you, and a personal closing.
 Avoid generic phrases.
 One real detail beats a page of vague compliments.

 How long should a love letter be?

-Most people read love letters that run between 150 and 400 words.
+150 to 400 words is the sweet spot.
 That is enough room to tell one story, connect it to a feeling, and close warmly.
-Longer is not better.
+A letter that says one thing clearly is more powerful than one that says ten things loosely.

 How do I start a love letter?

 Start with a specific detail, not a greeting.
-Something like "I keep thinking about the way you laughed when..." pulls the reader in immediately.
-Save the salutation for after the first draft.
+"I keep thinking about the way you laughed when..." pulls the reader in immediately.
+Write the salutation last, after you know what the letter is actually about.

 Can I send a love letter digitally?

-Yes, and digital love letters can include photos, music, and countdowns in ways paper cannot.
-A private page made on Just Meant For You lets you combine your words with media and a password-protected link your partner opens when the moment is right.
+Yes, and a digital love letter can do things paper cannot: include photos, music, countdowns, and a password so only they can open it.
+A private page on Just Meant For You lets you combine your words with media your partner discovers at exactly the right moment.

 What is the difference between a love letter and a love note?

-A love note is short, spontaneous, and casual (a sticky note on the mirror, a text that arrives mid-afternoon).
-A love letter is more deliberate: it tells a story, builds to a point, and is meant to be kept.
+A love note is short, spontaneous, and casual (a sticky note on the mirror, a text mid-afternoon).
+A love letter is deliberate: it tells a story, builds to a point, and is meant to be kept.
 Both matter, but they serve different purposes.

 What if I am not a good writer?

 Write like you talk.
 Use short sentences.
-Pick one specific memory instead of trying to summarize everything.
-The more personal and honest you are, the less polished writing matters.
+Pick one specific memory instead of trying to summarize everything you feel.
+The more personal and honest you are, the less polished the writing needs to be.

 See the motion, interactive blocks, and private delivery your partner will feel.
 Explore the experience →